-A 3D CAD file of the standard cross-section is provided on GitHub (www.github.com) as a reference to help with the design of the rack: LINK TBD
+A 3D CAD file of the standard cross-section is provided as a reference to help with the design of the rack on the Open Compute Project website.

-There is also a Chassis design guide on GIT HUB
+There is also a Chassis design guide on the website as well.